Store Hours

 What does direct sow mean?

-If the soil isn't frozen or cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your fruit, veggie, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

 Do I have to harden off my seedlings before planting them outside?